supermax-33/superfile-backend/ENDPOINTS.md

 ```

 ### `GET /api/v1/files/:id`
-Downloads a file stream after verifying ownership.
+Downloads a file stream after verifying the requester belongs to the file's space.
 Response headers include `Content-Type`, `Content-Disposition`, and optionally `Content-Length`.

 **Error states**
+- `403 Forbidden` if the caller is not a member of the file's space.
-- `404 Not Found` if the file does not exist or is not owned by the user.
+- `404 Not Found` if the file does not exist.

 ### `GET /api/v1/files/:id/note`
 Fetches the stored note for a file.

+**Error states**
+- `403 Forbidden` if the caller is not a member of the space.
+- `404 Not Found` if the file does not exist.

 ### `PATCH /api/v1/files/:id/note`
 Updates the note content.